danielamartinho/Case-Study-Cyclistic-Bike-Sharing/README.md

 ### Act => Key Takeaways & Recommendations

 - **Key takeaways**:
-  - Variation per month:
+  - Monthly Variation => During the spring month, both casual riders and members experience a peak in user traffic.
+During the winter months, there's a noticeable decrease in user traffic for both groups.
-  - Variation per day or set of days:
+  - Variation per day or set of days => Casual riders tend to ride more on weekends, whereas member riders exhibit a similar trend of increased usage during weekdays.
-  - Usage in Peak Hours:
-  - Duration of the Ride
+  - Duration of the Ride => Member riders as a whole have a total duration of rides higher than casual riders.

 - **Recommendations**:
-  - Marketing campaigns for casual riders
-  - Discounts
-  - Convenience
-  - Custom Plans to encourage transition
+  - Marketing campaigns for casual riders => Run specific advertising campaigns during weekends, and peak seasons to show off the benefits of annual membership and emphasize how it can make a difference for casual riders.
+  - Discounts => Provide special discounts or rewards to entice casual riders to switch to annual memberships, showcasing the advantages and money-saving opportunities of making a longer-term commitment.
+  - Convenience => Make bike storage better, especially on weekends, so casual riders can take longer rides and feel more encouraged to sign up for annual membership.